TerosTechnology/terosHDLdoc/doc/index.rst

    about/about
    about/team
-   about/requirements
-   about/installing
    about/testimonials
    about/donate
    about/contact

 .. toctree::
-   :caption: General configuration
+   :caption: Getting started
    :hidden:

+   about/installing
+   about/requirements
    configuration/python
    configuration/tools
 .. *****************************************************************************